Behnaz-HP/Behnaz-HP/smart_home/README.md

 # A simple smart home UX Design for controling windows

 ## Project Summary
 This is an UX case study conducted by me within one week.
-The purpose is to give a user-center App to control and manage smart home windows.
+The purpose is to design a user-center App to control and manage smart home windows.

+&nbsp;

 Topics:

+UX Design
   - [Persona](#persona)
   - [User journey map](#user-journey-map)
   - [User Flow](#user-flow)
   - [Wireframes](#wireframes)

+  UI Design

   - [Mockups](#mockups)
   - [Light and Dark Theme](#light-and-dark-theme)

+&nbsp;

 <h1 align="center">
     UX Process